 Religions and self-help programs would guide people to achieve happiness.
 Because of its English etymology (using blood to consecrate something), we associate the word “blessed” with the act of making something holy.
 We forget that in the religious context, it also means someone who is happy.

 To make yourself happy is not even contradicting to a Christian.
 The mere fact that believers live their lives to give God happiness is reason enough to say that pursuing happiness is a holy act if done the right way.
-Belivers disregard that God’s happiness would result to their own happiness.
+Believers disregard that God’s happiness would result in their own happiness.

 As long as we do not hurt others, we can chase anything that would make us happy.
 I think I have a newfound outlook on my life and would now try to seek my happiness.